Hyperfiniteness for group actions on trees: Introduction

 \section{Introduction}

 Recently there has been a trend of proving Borel hyperfiniteness for orbit equivalence relations associated to natural actions of countable groups.
 This project sits at the intersection between descriptive set theory, ergodic theory and geometric group theory.
-While it is a major open problem if all actions of amenable groups give rise to hyperfinite equivalence relations (see \cite{CJMST20} for partial results and further references), the problem of identifying hyperfiniteness for natural actions associated to non-amenable groups is also of great interest and is seen to be tractable in certain cases.
+While it is a major open problem if all actions of amenable groups give rise to hyperfinite equivalence relations (see \cite{CJMST23} for partial results and further references), the problem of identifying hyperfiniteness for natural actions associated to non-amenable groups is also of great interest and is seen to be tractable in certain cases.

-Presently we are inspired by the following results recorded in chronological order, that summarize the activity in the above mentioned problem.
-First Dougherty, Jackson and Kechris in \cite{DJK94} showed that the tail equivalence relation is hyperfinite, in other words the action of $\mathbb{F}_2$ on the Gromov boundary of its Cayley graph gives a Borel hyperfinite equivalence relation.
+Presently we are inspired by the following results recorded in chronological order, that summarize the activity in the aforementioned problem.
+First Dougherty, Jackson and Kechris in \cite{DJK94} showed that the tail equivalence relation is hyperfinite, which implies that the action of $\mathbb{F}_2$ on the Gromov boundary of its Cayley graph gives a Borel hyperfinite equivalence relation.
 Then Huang, Sabok and Shinko \cite{HSS20} generalized the above result to certain actions of hyperbolic groups.
-This was pushed to all hyperbolic groups in \cite{MS20} and independently in \cite{NV23}.
-Other examples include certain actions of mapping class groups \cite{PS21}, relatively hyperbolic groups acting naturally on the Bowditch boundary \cite{Kar22}, and in the general setting of acylindrically hyperbolic groups \cite{oyakawa2023hyperfiniteness}.
+This was pushed to all hyperbolic groups in \cite{MS20}, with a new proof given recently in \cite{NV23}.
+Other examples include certain actions of mapping class groups \cite{PS21}, relatively hyperbolic groups acting naturally on the Bowditch boundary \cite{Kar22}, and in the general setting of acylindrically hyperbolic groups \cite{Oya24}.

-The first main result of this note is the following: \begin{mthm} Let $G \car T$ be an action of a countable group on a countable tree, and suppose that every infinite geodesic $\mathbf v$ in $T$ has an initial segment $\sigma$ with $\Stab(\sigma) = \Stab(\mathbf v)$.
+The first main result of this note is the following: \begin{mthm} Let $G \car T$ be an action of a countable group on a countable tree, and suppose that every geodesic ray $\mathbf v$ in $T$ has an initial segment $\sigma$ with $\Stab(\sigma) = \Stab(\mathbf v)$.
 Then the induced action of $G$ on the Gromov boundary $\partial T$ is Borel hyperfinite. \end{mthm}

 Note that the tree need not be locally finite and the action need not be free.
 An example of this is when the action is acylindrical (see \cite{Sel97, Osi18}), a very well studied notion in geometric group theory.
-Indeed acylindricity implies that for every geodesic, the stabilizer of some initial segment is finite.
+Indeed acylindricity implies that every geodesic ray has an initial segment with finite stabilizer.
+The proof of the above main result relies on reducing the problem to tail equivalence, which was shown to be hyperfinite in \cite{DJK94}.